 The Medical Malpractice and Tort Reform Act of 2003 places caps on the financial compensation victims of medical malpractice can receive.
 The cap on non-economic damages against healthcare providers is $250,000.
 The cap on non-economic damages against healthcare facilities is $500,000.
 The maximum settlement victims can expect from a medical malpractice lawsuit ranges between $250,000 to $750,000.

 Why Entrust Your Medical Malpractice Case to Our Midland, TX Law Firm?

-One of the most challenging types of cases for attorneys to build and prove are medical malpractice ones.
+One of the most challenging types of cases for attorneys to build and prove is medical malpractice.
 Fortunately, our team of competent lawyers has extensive experience handling these cases.
 We know how to build them and prove the liability necessary for you to secure a financial award.
 You’ve already been through a lot.
 Don’t add any additional stress to your plate.
-Let a Midland medical malpractice attorney who knows what they’re doing advocate for you.
+Let our team of Midland medical malpractice attorneys advocate for you.

 Medical malpractice is a tragic occurrence.
 It not only can derail your life but also cause you to incur significant, unexpected expenses.
 Texas law allows you to take legal action to pursue justice and recover financial compensation for your losses.
 A qualified licensed attorney can help you get the most out of a medical malpractice lawsuit in Texas.
 Reach out to us at Buckingham & Vega Law Firm to schedule a free consultation to discuss your Midland case today.